-If you are an admin who wants to automate daily tracking and allocation of TOIL and are using the Punch Clock to track worked hours, then this is the preferred method for you.
+If you are an admin who wants to automate daily tracking and allocation of Time off in lieu (TOIL) and use the Punch Clock to track worked hours, then this should be your preferred method.

 This option is handy because when you approve Punch Clock entries via the Punch Clock page the hours – be it overtime or undertime are automatically transferred into the overtime account.

-You would need to do three things on your portal for this to work:
+You would need to do three things on your Planday for this to work: